eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 Notice the current world state is animated _as a pulsating green bubble_.

-In the model above, each transaction is committed to a new state.
+In the figure above, each transaction is committed to a new state.
 However, in reality, a group of transactions is bundled into a **block**, and the resulting state is added to the chain of previous states.
 It must be apparent now why this technology is called **blockchain**.

 Considering the definition of the state transition function, we draw the following conclusion: